PencilTester-01/VulnHubBoxes/Rickdiculously Easy/ReadMe.md

 I used `ftp 10.0.0.137` to connect and for the **username&passwords** I used **Anonymous** when prompted.
 ![Optional Text](/Rickdiculously%20Easy/_resources/b12fe3b23b265e5ec5fe295ae5a5caa2.png)

-Once logged in, running`ls` return a file and directory.
+Once logged in, running`ls` returned a file and directory.
 I then used `wget -m ftp://anonymous:anonymous@10.0.0.137` to retrieve the file(s).
 Alternativley you could use the `get` cmd or filezilla.

 After running `wget -m ftp://anonymous:anonymous@10.0.0.137`.
 I `cd` into the directory it created and `cat` the `Flag.txt` file